0xadri/0xadri/README.md

 # 🙋‍♂️ About Me

 I am resuming my software developer career after a 7-year break.
 I used to be a programmer from 2010 to 2017.

-My education includes a BEng Hons (Bachelor) in Computer Engineering, a Java SE Certification, a Developer Bootcamp at FDM Group (London/UK).
+My education includes a BEng Hons (Bachelor) in Computer Engineering, a Developer Bootcamp at FDM Group (London/UK) and a Java Certification.

 As of February 2025 I started some Fullstack JavaScript self-studies.